-Today we are going to discuss the definition of efflorescence.
+What is efflorescence?
 Efflorescence occurs when salt migrates to the surface of a porous material like concrete, brick, stone or stucco and forms a coating on the exterior of the material.
-Salt that is dissolved in water or another liquid solution will move to the porous surface and then evaporate which leaves a coating of salt.
-It sometimes travels through the masonry or other construction material and occasionally it is already in the material and the water penetrates and moves it to the surface.
-This crystalline deposit of salts may appear white or have a grayish tint and often sparkles a bit.
+Salt that is dissolved in water or another liquid solution will move to the porous surface.
+When the water or liquid solution evaporates, a coating of salt is left behind.
+The salt sometimes travels through the masonry or other construction material and, occasionally, it’s already in the material and the water penetrates and moves it to the surface.
+This crystalline deposit of salts, known as efflorescence, may appear white or have a grayish tint and often has a sparkle to it.

-Using a facade like Ceramitex is a way of avoiding the issue altogether.
+Alternatively, using a facade system like Ceramitex is a way of avoiding the issue of efflorescence altogether.
 The sintered ceramic used in these large-format, lightweight facade panels isn’t porous like many masonry materials and repels water from the surface.
 The extreme heat and pressure used in the process of sintering means that moisture is unable to penetrate the facade’s surface.

-To see more about the Ceramitex or other Elemex facade systems, visit our website or contact a representative for more information.
+To find out more about Ceramitex and other Elemex architectural facade systems, visit elemex.com or contact us at email@example.com.